polarbeargo/Secure-Private-AI-Facebook-Scholarship-KeyStone-project/README.md

 * Shout out @channel for complete your course as soon as possible and those people who not yet complete his/her course, let's encourage them so that they will also go for phase 2 :slightly_smiling_face:
 #60daysofudacity
 ![][image68]

+### Day 45: 10/08/2019

+#### Polarbeargo
+* Review and Merge Sarah Majors her well structured GraphView code into group mini-project.
+* Finished reading AI for trading Nanodegree program Lesson 20 Portfolio optimization, Project: Smart Beta and Portfolio Optimization and rewatching Lesson 10 Quant workflow.
+* I'm truly happy that the person reaches 6th place in the competition https://www.kaggle.com/c/recognizing-faces-in-the-wild/discussion/103457?fbclid=IwAR1agqh-Uh2UjTYtmziOb5_cZhVcUiJqZCoOCVa8irduDZAXBGHUsohfYLQ write a post and said thank you to my kernel and I felt very worth it.
+This post definitely enrich my heart and soul:D!
+Thank you Partha!!
+Thank you Kaggle and Udacity, I really become a little helper and can help researcher around the world.
+* I had bad canned food yesterday night puke heavily, feel very weak and very uncomfortable rest earlier for today.